joshjames/furkyifyget/README.md

 force library update in plex.
 play new updated file.

-this is more ideal than just a init strean play as the file is saved to the plex library.
+this is more ideal than just a init stream play as the file is saved to the plex library.